Establishing a new type of venue for interdisciplinary collaboration and innovation

 Size 300,000 SF

-The groundbreaking Hans Rosling Center for Population Health is a hybrid facility designed to respond directly to the mission of the University of Washington’s Population Health Initiative – a 25-year vision to address the most persistent and emerging challenges affecting human health, environmental resilience and social and economic equity across the globe.
-The $230 million building supports this goal by bringing related yet disparate specialties together in the pursuit of global health and a world where all people can live healthier and more fulfilling lives.
+The groundbreaking Hans Rosling Center for Population Health is a hybrid facility designed to respond directly to the mission of the University of Washington’s (UW) Population Health Initiative – a 25-year vision to address the most persistent and emerging challenges affecting human health, environmental resilience and social and economic equity across the globe.
+Brought to life by the progressive design-build team of The Miller Hull Partnership, LLP and Lease Crutcher Lewis, the building supports this goal by bringing related yet disparate specialties together in the pursuit of global health and a world where all people can live healthier and more fulfilling lives.

 The UW launched the Population Health Initiative in 2016 and soon after commissioned a building to help drive solutions for healthier populations.
 Completed in October 2020, the Hans Rosling Center is a new hub where scientists, researchers and faculty work together to address some of the world’s most significant challenges like poverty, equity, health-care access, climate change and government policy.

 The Hans Rosling Center is located between two campus precincts – Historic Campus to the east and an emerging Innovation District to the west, each with distinctly different sites and architectural context.
 The building’s bold expression faces west, conveying the audacity and optimism of the Population Health Initiative.
 Though physically static, the 3-foot-deep glass fins create a dynamic expression, providing a sense of energetic movement for pedestrians and acting as a shaded canvas for changing light conditions throughout the day.
 A more subtle expression faces east made from custom pre-cast panels that incorporate aggregate to match neighboring buildings. and provide a backdrop for lush landscape lining the area’s new Garden Walk.
 More subdued fins address a need for shade in the morning but blend sensitively with neighboring context.